K-S-K/CV/README.md

 ### [1999.
 Railway Black Box Data Viewer](Articles/01_Railway_BB/Article.md)

 Initially, it was an interesting project for the railway black box data file analysis.
-But after the project ended, I rewrote it from BCB to MSVC to learn a better development environment and also for fun because it was a beautiful project.
+After the project ended, I rewrote it from BCB to MSVC to learn a better development environment and, for fun, as I found this project beautiful.

 ## Documents